avish006/Power-BI-Bank-Loan-Dashboard/README.md

 Data Extraction & Processing: Cleaned and structured raw loan data for analysis.

-SQL Analysis: Executed complex SQL queries to extract insights from the dataset.
+SQL Analysis: Executed SQL queries to extract insights from the dataset.

 Interactive Dashboard: Built a dynamic dashboard to visualize key trends and patterns.